 - a creative way to take notes and remember scientific concepts

-Furthermore, Sketchnote your Science provides Schools with new and novel ways to:
+Furthermore, Sketchnote your Science provides schools/teachers with new and novel ways to:

 - engage with the different learning styles of the students